hudl/react-native-system-bars/CONTRIBUTING.md

 yarn lint-fix
 ```

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `hudl-rn-system-bars` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `react-native-system-bars` under `Android`.

 ### Commit message convention